grocid/CTF/IceCTF/2016/README.md

 //I
 ```

-Now this is where things get interesting.
+Now this is where things get interesting!
 The code obviously works for `I`, but even for incorrect guesses.
-And it prints as many chars of the flag as we like!
-Seemingly, the check ignored any comments.
-So after setting the read length (`length = sys.argv[1]`)sufficiently large we can submit auto-generated code as follows:
+Also, it prints as many chars of the flag as we like!
+Seemingly, the server check actually ignores comments, i.e., chars after `//`.
+So, by setting the read length (`length = sys.argv[1]`) sufficiently large, we can submit auto-generated code as follows:

 ```
 $ python quine_gen.py 32 | cat quine.c | nc quine.vuln.icec.tf 5500